raml-org/api-modeling-framework/README.md

 ## Implementation Progress

-The following tables show the current support of the project for different syntactical elements of RAML, OpenAPI, RAML Types and JSONSchema.
+The following tables show the current support of the project for different syntactical elements of RAML, OAS, RAML Types and JSONSchema.

 **RAML Nodes**